 - Contact Norma

-As an Assemblymember, Torres served as Chair of the Committee on Housing and Community Development.
-She led the effort to secure $2 billion in federal funds for the “Keep Your Home California” program and helped pass the Homeowner’s Bill of Rights to protect consumers during the state's foreclosure crisis.
-She championed legislation to accelerate the construction of affordable housing, help delinquent homeowners refinance their second mortgages, and make it easier for returning veterans to purchase homes.
+As an Assemblywoman, Torres Chaired the Committee on Housing and Community Development at a time when the recession had left thousands of families struggling financially.
+In response to the crisis, she successfully led an effort to secure $2 billion in federal funds for the “Keep Your Home California” program.
+She helped pass the Homeowner’s Bill of Rights to protect consumers from foreclosure.
+She authored legislation to accelerate the construction of affordable housing, help delinquent homeowners refinance their second mortgages, and make it easier for returning veterans to purchase homes.

-Torres’ legislative accomplishments have earned her many honors and awards.
-She has been recognized for outstanding leadership by the California Sheriff’s Association, League of California Cities, Professional Engineers in California Government, Yellow Ribbon America and the American Hero’s Foundation, among many others.
-In 2009, she received the coveted “Woman of the Year” award from the Lieutenant Governor of California.
-One year earlier, she was an honored guest in Guatemala, where she toured the country, met with Heads-of-State, and accepted the Order of the Great Knight, the country’s highest honor.
+The California Sheriff’s Association, League of California Cities, Professional Engineers in California Government, Yellow Ribbon America, and the American Hero’s Foundation, among many others, have recognized her for her outstanding leadership.
+She has been an honored guest in Guatemala, where she toured the country, met with Heads-of-State, and received the country’s highest honor—the Order of the Great Congress of Guatemala, in the rank of Knight.

-Torres immigrated to the United States from Guatemala at age five and has lived most of her life in the Inland Empire.
+Torres immigrated to the United States from Guatemala at age five and is a long-time resident of the Inland Empire.
 She resides in Pomona with her husband Louis, and their sons Robert and Matthew.
 A proud supporter of the US military, her third son, Christopher, is a veteran of the United States Air Force.
 Torres received her bachelor’s degree in Labor Studies from the National Labor College in Silver Springs, Maryland.